Sedation Dentistry in Hewitt, TX

-These three types include nitrous oxide, oral conscious, and IV sedation.
-Depending on the treatment you receive, our dentists will safely administer and closely monitor the level of sedation you receive.
+Sedation dentistry is completely safe and beneficial for patients who struggle with any form of dental anxiety.
+At our Hewitt practice, Dr. Sager offers three types of sedation options for patients, including nitrous oxide, an oral pill, and IV sedation.
+Depending on the treatment you’ll receive, our dentists will closely monitor the level of sedation you receive.

 How does sedation dentistry work?

 Sedation dentistry is an easy, effective treatment that helps our patients remain relaxed, stress-free, and comfortable.
-Depending on which type of sedative we use, you’ll either remain conscious during the procedure and experience no pain or you may completely doze off and not remember much of the treatment.
+Depending on which type of sedative we use, you’ll either remain conscious throughout your procedure while experiencing no pain, or you may completely doze off and not remember much of the treatment.

 If you receive nitrous oxide or IV sedation, we’ll provide it to you when you come into our office for your appointment.
 If you have oral sedation, we will give you the medication ahead of time so you can take it an hour before your appointment.

+Some dental insurance providers may cover the sedation cost for your procedure, but this depends on the company.
+We recommend calling your provider to get an accurate understanding of your coverage.
 At Central Texas Dental Care, our team will always offer help to our patients who may need assistance with their insurance provider.
-We can help you file your claim so you can find out what your coverage and benefits are.
+We can help you with affordability with our financing options.